 Virunga National Park is one of the best-managed Parks in Africa, its Rangers some of the Best in the World.
 It is the oldest National Park in Africa, Gorillas can be tracked there, the permit prices are 400 USD –

-We know what our clients want and that since May 2017 has shifted toward Uganda.
-At the same time, we hope that Rwanda succeeds with its plans to make Rwanda a premier, upmarket Gorilla Trekking Destination.
+We know what our clients want and that since May 2017 they have shifted toward Uganda.
+At the same time, we hope that Rwanda succeeds with its plans to make Rwanda a deluxe, upmarket Gorilla Trekking Destination.
 With the insecurity found in Virunga National Park in the Democratic Republic of the Congo, the pressure on permits in Uganda will only increase.

 It all comes down to the choices a client makes…we will do our best to make it a memorable time in the Heart of Africa.